griffon551/multichat-overlay/README.md

 > ⚠️ YouTube requires a new video ID each stream.
 You'll need to update this env var and restart the container each time you go live.
 Alternatively, use a YouTube Scheduler to get a persistent stream key and video ID.

 ### Kick
-1. Set `KICK_CHANNEL_NAME` to your Kick channel name
+1. Set `KICK_CHANNEL_NAME` to your Kick channel name — no other credentials needed
-2. The app will auto-detect your chatroom ID
+2. The app fetches your chatroom ID and Pusher key automatically from Kick's API on startup
-3. If auto-detection fails, find your chatroom ID by visiting:
+3. If auto-detection fails, find your chatroom ID manually by visiting:
    `https://kick.com/api/v2/channels/YOUR_CHANNEL_NAME`
-   Look for `chatroom.id` in the JSON response
+   Look for `chatroom.id` in the JSON response, then set it as `KICK_CHATROOM_ID`

 ### Joystick.tv *(OAuth required — one-time setup)*
 1. Log into Joystick.tv and go to **Settings → Bot Applications**